enzet/map-machine/README.md

 MapCSS 0.2 generation
 ---------------------

-Command `mapcss` is used to generate MapCSS scheme. `map-machine mapcss` will create `out/map_machine_mapcss` directory with simple MapCSS 0.2 scheme adding icons from Röntgen icon set to nodes and areas: `.mapcss` file and directory with icons.
+The `mapcss` command can be used to generate a MapCSS scheme. `map-machine mapcss` will create an `out/map_machine_mapcss` directory with simple MapCSS 0.2 scheme adding icons from the Röntgen icon set to nodes and areas: `.mapcss` file and directory with icons.

-To create MapCSS with Map Machine style also for ways and relations, run `map-machine mapcss --ways`.
+To create a MapCSS style with Map Machine style also for ways and relations, run `map-machine mapcss --ways`.

 | Option | Description |
 |---|---|